oskar951/GroupProject/README.md

 ![CI pipeline](https://github.com/oskar951/GroupProject/blob/Development/Images/KubernetesPipeline.jpg)

+Terrafrom is used to build the Jenkins server and application environment.
 Our source code is pushed via Git to GitHub.
 When this is merged into the master branch, a webhook is triggered which activates the Jenkins server.
-Jenkins then sets up the environment if not already done via Terraform and builds the new docker images before uploading them to dockerhub.
+Jenkins then builds the new docker images before uploading them to dockerhub.
 A docker swarm is started if not already present and the instances are distributed over the nodes

 ![CI pipeline](https://github.com/oskar951/GroupProject/blob/Development/Images/DockerPipelineV2.jpg)